jporonovich/VicesAndEconomics/README.md

 Last updated: March, 2021 <br />

-*The 'purpose' of the project is to demonstrate my skills with **R & Python**.
-The 'subject' or 'premise' of this project, is to study the correlation between economic recessions and the use of vices such as tobacco and alcohol.*
+The 'purpose' of the project is to demonstrate my skills with **R & Python**.
+The 'subject' or 'premise' of this project, is to study the correlation between economic recessions and the use of vices such as tobacco and alcohol.
 <br />

-Note, this is an ongoing project.
-I try to get in a few hours a week.
+*Note, this is an ongoing project.
+I try to get in a few hours a week.*
 <br />

-Current

 |**Section**|**Language**|**Status**|
 |:-|:-|:-|